james-mcgregor100/JamesMcGregor_T1A1/readme.md

 One of Python’s main drawbacks is that it is considered by many in the tech industry to be a “slow” language.
 It must pass through a process of interpretation between writing the code and implementing the code.
 According to Hull (2021) a dynamically typed language such as Python needs to have its code interpreted by an interpreter before transforming into executed code.
 Other static languages do not have this issue as their variables are https://towardsdatascience.com/why-is-python-so-slow-and-how-to-speed-it-up-485b5a84154e https://www.geeksforgeeks.org/what-makes-python-a-slow-language/#:~:text=Internally%20Python%20code%20is%20interpreted,PVM%20(Python%20Virtual%20Machine).
 Further research regarding the slow processing speed of Python suggests that the main cause of Python’s slow speed as a dynamically typed language (compared to other dynamically typed languages) is because of its Global Interpreter Lock (GIL).
-According to McCurdy Python has issues with processing speeds when it is undertaking multi-threaded processes, processing multiple threads simultaneously (McCurdy).
+According to McCurdy (McCurdy) Python has issues with processing speeds when it is undertaking multi-threaded processes, processing multiple threads simultaneously (McCurdy).
 However, although Python does have issues relating to processing speeds of multi-threads, people such as McCurdy have figured out ways to get around these issues, such as multiprocessing. https://www.infoworld.com/article/3637073/python-stands-to-lose-its-gil-and-gain-a-lot-of-speed.html Although Python and Javascript both have their own unique drawbacks, they are both very powerful languages, and are also able to compliment each other.
 As Berga and Ferreira (2021) noted, Python is used on the back-end of Instagram, and Javascript is used on the front-end.
 This is a perfect example of both languages being used in one of the most popular applications in the world while complimenting each other.
 Source - https://www.imaginarycloud.com/blog/python-vs-javascript/ - 2021